Hootsuite Review & Hootsuite Alternatives

 - Engagement.
 So you can respond to your social media mentions, comments and messages efficiently.

 - Listening.
-So you can find and engage with people talking about your brand, your competitors or keywords.
+So you can find and engage with people talking about your brand, competitors or keywords.

 For more information, feel free to watch my presentation on how to Choose the Ideal Social Media Management Tool.